Hamm's Brewery: History of ownership

 In 1965, the company was acquired by Heublein.
-In 1973, Hamm's was sold to a group of Hamm's distributors which in turn sold it to Olympia Brewing Company in 1975.
+In 1973, Hamm's was sold to a group of Hamm's distributors which in turn sold it to the Olympia Brewing Company in 1975.
 In 1983, Pabst purchased Olympia—along with Hamm's.
 It was at this time that the Saint Paul flagship brewery was traded to the Stroh Brewing Company; Stroh's continued to operate the brewery until 1997.
 When it closed, the operation ended a 137-year brewing tradition on the site.
 Its buildings were shuttered, and subsequently vandalized, demolished, or left to decay.
 Miller Brewing acquired the brand from Pabst in 1999.
 Miller was later purchased by South African Breweries and the name was changed to SABMiller.
 Subsequently, SABMiller formed a joint venture combining their US and Puerto Rican assets with those of Molson Coors to form MillerCoors.
-In 2016, SABMiller sold its interests in MillerCoors to Molson Coors, who had been its partner in the joint venture, for around US$12 billion.
-Molson Coors gained full ownership of the Miller brand portfolio outside of the U.S. and Puerto Rico, and retained the rights to all of the brands that were in the MillerCoors portfolio for the U.S. and Puerto Rico.
-Molson Coors now produces Hamm's beers: Premium, Golden Draft, and Special Light.
+In 2016, SABMiller sold its interests in MillerCoors to Molson Coors, who had been its partner in the joint venture, for around $12 billion.
+Molson Coors gained full ownership of the Miller brand portfolio outside of the US and Puerto Rico, and retained the rights to all of the brands that were in the MillerCoors portfolio for the US and Puerto Rico.
+Molson Coors now produces Hamm's beers: Premium and Golden Draft.